 The Prefect process begins in January of Year 12.
 All students are invited to apply.
 Students can access further details on the shared area.
 The roles comprise of:

-The School Captains represent the Headmistress and his deputies in a range of ways.
+The School Captains represent the Headmistress and her deputies in a range of ways.
 This may include making speeches at Open Evening, giving votes of thanks to visitors, reading in Chapel, delivering Assemblies, representing the Headmistress or the student body and organising whole School events, such as Education for Africa Day.

 The Deputy School Captains deputise for the School Captains and assist them in their roles.
 This may include organising the Charity Carol singing event, assisting with the organisation of the Senior Prefect Week of Fun, the Prefect Dinner and whole School student-led events.